weaveworks/scope/examples/plugins/README.md

 This will build the plugin, and immediately run it in the foreground.
 To run the plugin in the background, see the `Makefile` for examples of the `docker run ...` command.

+If the running plugin was picked up by Scope, you will see it in the list of `PLUGINS` in the bottom right of the UI.

 ## <a id="protocol"></a>Protocol